-If you’re planning to go shopping for a new snowboard or replacement, you need to be very smart and properly informed.
+If you’re planning to go shopping for a new snowboard or replacement, you need to be smart and properly informed.
 Not every board on the market will work for you.
-You need a nice snowboard that matches your ability and size for an easy and enjoyable ride.
-But when we talk of a nice board, we don’t just mean appearance but the quality, stiffness and model type!
-But with numerous brands on the market, you need to be highly informed while shopping or otherwise you will not buy exactly what you were looking for.
+You need a snowboard that matches your ability and size for an easy and enjoyable ride.
+But when we talk of men’s snowboards, we don’t just mean appearance but the quality, stiffness and model type!
+Women’s snowboards are another option with sizes and shapes made specifically for women.
+Of course, all boards can be used by either men or women, as long as the size is right for you.
+With numerous brands on the market, you need to be highly informed while shopping or otherwise you will not buy exactly what you were looking for.

 - 1 How to Choose a Snowboard

 - 1.2 What Snowboard Size Should I Get?

 - 1.5 4.
 Riding Style and the Choice of Terrain